IARC Assessment of 2,4-D As a Possible Carcinogen

 How does 2,4-D work?

 According to The National Pesticide Information Center, "2,4-D kills broadleaf weeds but not most grasses.
-2,4-D kills plants by causing the cells in the tissues that carry water and nutrients to divide and grow without stopping.
+2,4-D kills plants by causing the A cell is the smallest unit of life.
+Each cell contains everything that it needs to function.
+Some organisms such as bacteria are made up of only one cell.
+Multicellular organisms such as plants and humans may have millions of cells.">cells in the tissues that carry water and nutrients to divide and grow without stopping.
 Herbicides that act this way are called auxin-type herbicides."
 Want to learn more about how 2,4-D works?
 Visit The National Pesticide Information Center for a comprehensive 2,4-D fact sheet.

 As with all pesticide use, licensed pesticide applicators who apply herbicides like 2,4-D on farms are required to follow approved product labels and application procedures regulated by the U.S. Environmental Protection Agency and state departments of agriculture.
 Farmers undergo extensive training on the application of pesticides on their farms , as Katie Pratt outlines in a recent post about 2,4-D: